jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Here are a few suggestions:
 * Software Engineering Practice:
     * [Modern Software Engineering Channel](https://www.youtube.com/@ModernSoftwareEngineeringYT) - [Dave Farley](https://www.davefarley.net/?page_id=2) started this channel early during COVID lockdown.
 It quickly became popular.
 Each week a new 15-20 minute video is posted about a Software Engineering topic.
 The videos introduce topics without getting too deep in the weeds.
 Dave has invited additional noted presenters.
-Videos about similar topoics have been organized into [Playlists](https://www.youtube.com/@ModernSoftwareEngineeringYT/playlists).
+Videos about similar topics have been organized into [Playlists](https://www.youtube.com/@ModernSoftwareEngineeringYT/playlists).
     * [Emily Bache](https://www.youtube.com/@EmilyBache-tech-coach) - Bache is the big proponent of [Code Katas](http://codekata.com/).
 Her videos feature them along with videos to help software leads train their own teams.
     * [Coding Blocks](https://www.youtube.com/@codingblocks) - The Coding Blocks YouTube channel is all about bringing you tutorials, tips, how to's and best practices on working your way to being the best programmer or software developer you can be.
     * [Code Aesthetic](https://www.youtube.com/@CodeAesthetic) - There are only a few videos, but they cover some interesting Software Engineering topics.